 Now, whilst I love the boundless energy on Of Jupiter and Moons, there’s shadow in there, too.
-The song writing often sits on the repetitive side, like in Broken Promises with the ever-returning refrain that drives me to tears of despair.
+The songwriting often sits on the repetitive side, like in Broken Promises with the ever-returning refrain that drives me to tears of despair.
+An endless loop syndrome that often sorely outstays its welcome.

-The ever-repeating refrain and elements often sorely outstay their welcome.
 This leads to an undue length on some of the tracks that they do not really deserve.
 But then again, this is nothing new in Power Metal.
-Arrayan Path – for instance – do that endlessly with their sometimes overcooked catchphrase policy.
+Arrayan Path – for instance – do that ad nauseam with their sometimes overcooked catchphrase policy.

-As always, the delivery of bands with multiple vocalists always outshine the sometimes weak tea, single vocalist outfits bring to their fans.
+And it shows.
+As always, the delivery of bands with multiple vocalists always outshines the sometimes weak tea, single vocalist outfits bring to their fans.
 If they are creative enough to take advantage of that, that is.
 But let’s be clear, without Scolletti‘s belting, this gig would be no better than other mainstream Power Metal bands.
 And there’s always the danger of vocal overkill that raises its ugly head at times.

 Yet, you cannot beat the choir-like chanting sessions.
 Like the one in The Last Hope In A World Of Hopes that so nicely gets them out of the mainstream delivery of the remainder of the track.
 And – in truth – it allows them to present arrangements that are by far more powerful, than what the usual dime-a-dozen bands would be able to indulge in.
 And Temperance clearly know that, as their video of this track nicely attests.